 Beginning with five pilot projects Milldane’s Winter breakfast, Tulips, Bikes and Beans, Loss Not Lost and Stories From Fountain Road Estate, they culminated in a large-scale project, Chatty Hull (part a) and physical improvement projects in The Shires, Gipsyville and Peel Street in Spring Bank (part b).
 The projects focus on mobilising volunteers to act as facilitators within communities.
 They aim to enhance the wellbeing of Hull residents and to tackle issues and concerns that residents told us mattered to them most such as low levels of interaction between neighbours, lack of play areas for children, anti-social behaviour and fly-tipping.
 The projects use creative approaches to solutions with residents involved from the start to encourage longer-term and proactive community action, supporting people to build their confidence to take initiatives forwards through taking part.

 Where now for social action and community engagement

-Social action is a core element of Absolutely Cultured’s wider work, which we aim to develop even further in the coming years.
-We want to expand social action to more areas of the city, working in alignment with our arts programme and learning programme so that more of Hull’s people benefit from the role arts and culture can have in their lives.
+Community engagement is a core element of Absolutely Cultured’s wider work, which we aim to develop even further in the coming years.
+We want to expand community engagement and learning into more areas of the city, working in alignment with our arts programming and artist development programme so that more of Hull’s people benefit from the role arts and culture can have in their lives.